Molina-Valero/FORTLS/README.md

 # FORTLS
+# We are working on new version 1.2.0!!!
 ## Automatic Processing of TLS Point Cloud Data for Forestry Purposes
 Process automation of Terrestrial Laser Scanner (TLS) point cloud data derived from single scans.
 'FORTLS' enables (i) detection of trees and estimation of diameter